 A student who has been granted classified standing is advanced to candidacy after a request is filed for graduation by the student and an affirmative recommendation is made by the graduate program adviser.
-An overall minimum grade-point average of 3.0 (B) and a minimum grade-point average of 3.0 for all study plan course work is required.
+An overall minimum grade-point average of 3.0 (B) for all postbaccalaureate course work and an overall minimum grade-point average of 3.0 for all Study Plan course work is required.
 Other scholastic, professional and personal standards, the passing of examinations, and other qualifications, may be required.